Rooftop solar power

 A rooftop solar power system, or rooftop PV system, is a photovoltaic (PV) system that has its electricity-generating solar panels mounted on the rooftop of a residential or commercial building or structure.
-The various components of such a system include photovoltaic modules, mounting systems, cables, solar inverters and other electrical accessories.
+The various components of such a system include photovoltaic modules, mounting systems, cables, solar inverters battery storage systems, charge controllers, monitoring systems, racking and mounting systems, energy management systems, net metering systems, disconnect switches, grounding equipment, protective devices, combiner boxes, weatherproof enclosures and other electrical accessories.

 Rooftop mounted systems are small compared to utility-scale solar ground-mounted photovoltaic power stations with capacities in the megawatt range, hence being a form of distributed generation.
+A comprehensive life cycle analysis study showed that rooftop solar is better for the environment than utility-scale solar.
 Most rooftop PV stations are Grid-connected photovoltaic power systems.
-Rooftop PV systems on residential buildings typically feature a capacity of about 5–20 kilowatts (kW), while those mounted on commercial buildings often reach 100 kilowatts to 1 Megawatt (MW).
-Very large roofs can house industrial scale PV systems in the range of 1–10 Megawatts.
+Rooftop PV systems on residential buildings typically feature a capacity of about 5–20 kilowatts (kW), while those mounted on commercial buildings often reach 100 kilowatts to 1 megawatt (MW).
+Very large roofs can house industrial scale PV systems in the range of 1–10 MW.

+As of 2022, around 25 million households rely on rooftop solar power worldwide.
+Australia has by far the most rooftop solar capacity per capita.

 Installation

 The urban environment provides a large amount of empty rooftop spaces and can inherently avoid the potential land use and environmental concerns.
 Estimating rooftop solar insolation is a multi-faceted process, as insolation values in rooftops are impacted by the following: